marcotartaglione/Wolfenstein3D/readme.md

 In order to change the selected wall type, you can press the following keys:

 - `TAB` - Open the wall type menu
-- `ARROW UP` - Move the selected wall type up
+- `ARROW LEFT` - Move the selected wall type down
-- `ARROW DOWN` - Move the selected wall type down
+- `ARROW RIGHT` - Move the selected wall type up
 - `ENTER` - Select the wall type
 - `ESC` - Close the wall type menu